 At Berger and Green, we customize a benefits strategy for each client.
 We can help you apply for benefits or challenge the SSA’s decision if it denied your claim.

 If your disability was caused by someone else’s negligence in Pennsylvania, our team can explore the possibility of filing an insurance claim or a lawsuit to seek additional damages.
-We also help disability claimants in various Ohio counties.
-To begin your free case review, dial (412) 661-1400.
+We also help Disability claimants in Ohio.
+To begin your free case review, call us today.